 Remuneration system of distribution companies is currently established in Law 18/2014.
-Royal Decree-Law 1/2019, defined that, starting from the new regulatory period 2020 to 2025, CNMC is now responsible for approving the methodology and values for remunerating distribution, transmission and regasification as well as the new return ratio.
-In July 2019, CNMC launched several draft circulars establishing the regulated return ratios for distribution and transmission of both electricity and gas systems in their respective new regulatory period 2021-2026.
+Royal Decree-Law no. 1/2019, defined that, starting from the new regulatory period 2020 to 2025, CNMC is now responsible for approving the methodology and values for remunerating distribution, transmission and regasification as well as the new return ratio.
+In July 2019, CNMC launched several draft circulars establishing the regulated return ratios for distribution and transmission of both electricity and gas systems in their respective new regulatory periods, and the methodology for remunerating gas regulated activities in the new regulatory period 2021-2026.
 Circular 2/2019, approved by CNMC in November 2019, imposed a return ratio of 5.44 per cent. in gas distribution and transmission for the period 2021-2026.
-To fulfil this task, CNMC has elaborated a methodology to determine the remuneration for gas distribution activities approved by means of Circular 4/2020, approved on 31 March 2020.
+In order to fulfil this task, CNMC has elaborated a methodology to determine the remuneration for gas distribution activities approved by means of Circular 4/2020, approved on 31 March 2020.